 White Sox snap 6-game skid with 5-4 walk-off win over Padres

+Chicago White Sox's Yolmer Sanchez hits a winning single against the San Diego Padres during the ninth inning of an interleague baseball game in Chicago, Saturday, May 13, 2017.
 Chicago White Sox's Yolmer Sanchez, right, celebrates with Tyler Saladino after they defeated the San Diego Padres in an interleague baseball game in Chicago, Saturday, May 13, 2017.
-Chicago White Sox's Yolmer Sanchez, center right, celebrates with Tyler Saladino after they defeated the San Diego Padres in an interleague baseball game in Chicago, Saturday, May 13, 2017.

 Start the conversation, or Read more at Boston Herald.